 Students are introduced to STEM projects at Year 7 with various short STEM activities.
 These aim to engage students in problem solving tasks and improve their team work skills.

 Students in Year 8 complete four major STEM projects throughout the year.

 Implementing STEM in the classroom takes a whole team to make learning engaging and relevant to students.
-Thanks to the 2018 Year 8 teaching team for their hard work in designing, implementing and reflecting on the STEM units.
+The Year 8 teaching team has worked hard to design, implement and reflect on the STEM units delivered.

 Year 9 and 10

 There are two STEM based elective subjects students are able to choose in Year 9 and 10.

 STEM This subject has a focus on the engineering aspects of STEM.
 Students work through various real-life tasks in which they have to logically work through problems to find solutions.
 The tasks often allow students to design and build models as well as requiring them to collect and analyse data.

 Robotics This subject has a focus on the programing and technology aspects of STEM.
 Students build and program robots to complete set tasks.
 Students are required to work through problems as they arise just like they would have to in a real life situation

 Extensive STEM resources